Spontifixus/aurelia-playground/README.md

 });
 ````

-Again, don't forget to add the using directive for the `ChatHub` class.
-This code configures SignalR to publish the chat hub under the `/chat` URL.
+Again, don't forget to add the using directive for the `ChatHub`-class.
+This code configures SignalR to publish the hub under the `/chat` URL.

 This is all you need to do to get things running on the server side!